“Budgeting just doesn’t work for me!”

 If you’ve only tried this type of budget, I understand why you’ve felt frustrated.
 You need a budgeting system that’s more expansive—one that goes beyond a point-in-time snapshot to help you take action.

 Your first step toward a more expansive budget is to organize your money.
 If you follow the steps I’m about to teach you, you’ll gain financial clarity so you’ll be able to start moving forward with confidence.

-Most couples lump all their expenses into one big “money going out” category.
+Most people lump all their expenses into one big “money going out” category.
 But not all expenses are created equally.

 - Some expenses have a fixed amount and happen on the same date each month.

 - Others are expected and ongoing, but the amounts vary.
-(Hello, Target!)
+(Hello, Amazon!)